 Your NAP document will help portray your company in consistent ways across the internet.
 It will also help with SEO.

 The second document is your Brand Identity document.
-It will help us with messaging and showcasing and differentiating your brand from competitors.
+It will help us with messaging, showcasing and differentiating your brand from competitors.

-If you have an existing site, we’ll audit it with our special software.
+If you have an existing site, we’ll audit it with our special software and manual inspections.
 During the audit process, we’ll also look at free Google tools.

-All this will help inform our navigation, and the words on your website.
+All this research will help inform our navigation, and the words on your website.

 Did your last website developer include all these steps–without you paying a LOT more?

 Why bother?
 When Google crawls your pages, the words on the pages help tell the robots what the page is about.
-As a result, content in the form of words is one of the most important algorithm factors.
+As a result, content in the form of words is one of the most important algorithm (the formula that search engines use when ranking your website) factors.

-Step 3: Design the Website and Develop Content
+Step 3: Design the Website and Create the Content (Writing and Images)

 This is the phase where we work our magic.
 We begin to build the site.
 At the same time, we write or edit the website copy that will go into the site.
 In addition to using the NAP and brand identity documents, we may interview you to better understand your business.
 We will apply best practices for SEO and for writing on the web.

-We’ll get you a domain name and a host, if you don’t already have one.
+We’ll get you a domain name and a host, if you don’t already have them.
 If you lack custom photos or illustrations, we’ll scope these in and create them for you.
-Alternatively, you can provide photos or we can purchase stock photos.
+Alternatively, you can provide photos or we can purchase stock images.